dagostix/glowing-waffle/index.md

 99. [Useful links](#99-Useful-links)

 ## 0. Blog Updates
-**Next update**: descriptions to the model types will be added.
+**Next update**: Adding some photos/illustrations of the different graphs + zero-inflated models + fixed & random effects models

+**23.04** - I added the full descriptions for each model, and also added a few new models that I will be describing next time.
+Also thought I'd add a thought process on how to actually choose a model, which is not always easy nor obvious.
+The questions I've written are not full-proof, but can give you a small idea of which models to consider during the analysis.
+Don't forget to always check up on the residuals to see how you're doing.
+I also thought that just good ol' copy-pasting of links might not be the best looking choice.
+So now the links have been integrated in the text to look nicer – and it does look significantly nicer.
+I added another technique of importing files with the function `file.choose()` which allows the user to directly search in their documents for the correct file.
+I've been using this in a R file that I share with a colleague at work, allowing us to simply choose the file every time instead of re-writing a path.
+A list of shortcuts for RStudio has also been added in the useful links.
+My ultimate favourite is of course the "alt" + "-" to get an automatic arrow with spaces on both sides " <- ".
+**->section 2 & 3 updated: descriptions of regression types & styling**

 **17.04** - I decided to add more functions to section 3: normal, ordered and multinomial logit and probit.
 We use these quite often in my political science courses and I thought it would be quite useful to give a quick summary of the different regression types and their uses.
 Obviously, there are other uses and my explanations/descriptions are not universal.
 So, do beware when choosing the regressions and make sure it's appropriate for the data and the analysis.
 You can easily compare the results by using a regression table function such as `stargazer`or `textreg`.
 Also shared a new link to the book *Geocomputation with R*.
 This book is incredibly useful for making any type of really fancy looking maps.
-Professor showed us this cool article: https://www.autodeskresearch.com/publications/samestats.
+Professor showed us [this cool article](https://www.autodeskresearch.com/publications/samestats).
 Beware of descriptive statistics kids.
 **–>section 3 update: list of regression types, and link on maps**

 **12.04** - So, I'm back today with adding some more useful code and to add a bit more *oompf* and colour to my previous entries (as I misunderstood the essential blog part of this library).
 We didn't have class this week as it was a holiday, so I searched a bit through my past classes until I found some interesting code or functions to add here.
 I thought they were quite useful and would find their place here.
 Also, I used the `grep`function for the first time this week, and it is incredibly powerful.
 It allows to find or match values in a vetor, then combined with `gsub` and regular expressions to replace the values for optimal usage.
 I also wanted to share the function `cat` and how much better it is than `print`.
-As `print`has the tendency to add unnecessary spacing and create strange looking outputs, especially when mixing strings with variables, I found that `cat`would just solve all my problems.
+As `print`has the tendency to add unnecessary spacing and create strange looking outputs, especially when mixing strings with variables, I found that `cat` would just solve all my problems.
 I'm never using `print` again, all hail to `cat`!
 **–>section 4 update: sharing code from past lectures and seminars on stargazer and maps**

 **26.03** - I came accross a something new at work, Regular Expressions.
 I've been using them in a data cleaning project, and I have found them to be incredibly useful.
 Since I did not know much (or anything) of regular expression, I did some research on it.
 While doing that, I came accross this very useful cheatsheet and ended up using it a lot, keeping it besoide me as I worked.
 Since I had been using the cheatsheet so much, I thought it would be nice to add the link here and share it too!
 **–>Useful links updated.**

 **22.03** -  The semester has reached it's full motion, and I didn't have so much inspiration regarding code to add.
 As we worked on different types of plots during class, and it was quite interesting to see how they can be used to convey different information.
 I tried to write down the positive and negative aspects of using each graph/plot type.
 This type of analysis goes hand in hand with the link "Chartmaker directory" that explains which chart to make for which sort of data.
 It's a great help when you're unsure about how to effectively visualise and share data.
 We can also see the use of different uses of the `facet_grid` function, very interesting to use it to compare and contrast different variables.
-Here is the full description of how it works: https://ggplot2.tidyverse.org/reference/facet_grid.html You'll also find in the usefull links a cheatsheet for GGplot, which always helps to refresh one's memory.
+[Here](https://ggplot2.tidyverse.org/reference/facet_grid.html) is the full description of how it works.
+You'll also find in the usefull links a cheatsheet for GGplot, which always helps to refresh one's memory.
 The functions there are mainly the basic ones, so once it gets more complicated, sometimes an interent search will prove more fruitful.
 **–>More details added to sections 3 and 4.**

 **11.03** - As mentioned in the previous entry, I still needed to annotate the code in sections 2 and 3, so you will find now more explanations.
 Section 4 was created, and I added a plot that we worked on during class today.
 The plot looks much nicer than the code written here, it clearly does not do it justice!!
 However, the important part of it is essentially the position dodge.
 In this case we have a variable with three different possible values on the x-axis.
 In order to avoid them overlapping if the y-axis values are too close, a position dodge allows the three dots to be side by side (slightly below the mark, on the mark and slightly above the mark).
 This makes the plots drastically more readable and easy to understand.
 I will definitely be using this for my next data visualisations!